Vitaliy-Dob/leet-code/README.md

 # 647. Palindromic Substrings
 Given a string, your task is to count how many palindromic substrings in this string.
 The substrings with different start indexes or end indexes are counted as different substrings even they consist of same characters.
+# 94. Binary Tree Inorder Traversal
+Given a binary tree, return the inorder traversal of its nodes' values.